vlad-ko/cakephp-habtamable-behavior/README.md

 > and the Address (the actual address of the penthouse).
 >
 > Example: $this->Location->saveAll($this->data);
-> In the above example Location and Address will be saved with transactional support
+> In the above example Location and Address will be saved with transactional support.
-> save() works just as well.
+> (FYI save() works just as well.)
 >
 > **Search accross HABTM models**
 >
 > For example, you can do something like:
 > $this->Location->find('all', array('conditions' => array('Location.is_active' => 1, 'Address.city' => 'Miami')));
 >
-> (The searching works by "faking" a hasOne bind, and therefore building a join to specify conditions
+> (The searching works by "faking" a hasOne bind, and therefore building a join to specify conditions.
-> for the time being only INNER join is supported and the bind is not permament)
+> For the time being only INNER join is supported and the bind is not permament.)
 >
 > Of couse, Location HABTM Address
 >